Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Each format has advantages and disadvantages, please see "[13.5.
 Should I use .docx or .htm as file format for templates?
 Signatures in Outlook sometimes look different than my templates.](#135-should-i-use-docx-or-htm-as-file-format-for-templates-signatures-in-outlook-sometimes-look-different-than-my-templates)" for a quick overview.

 Default value: `$false`
 ## 2.11.
-SimulationUser
+SimulateUser
-SimulationUser is a mandatory parameter for simulation mode.
+SimulateUser is a mandatory parameter for simulation mode.
 This value replaces the currently logged on user.

 Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail-address, but is not neecessarily one).

 See "[13.
 Simulation mode](#13-simulation-mode)" for details.
 ## 2.12.
-SimulationMailboxes
+SimulateMailboxes
-SimulationMailboxes is optional for simulation mode, although highly recommended.
+SimulateMailboxes is optional for simulation mode, although highly recommended.
 It is a comma separated list of e-mail addresses replacing the list of mailboxes otherwise gathered from the registry.

 See "[13.
 Simulation mode](#13-simulation-mode)" for details.
 # 3. Outlook signature path